citizenweb3/web3-society/ambassadors/README.md

 - validator shilling
 - validator info shilling
 - web3 society telegram channel shilling
-- web3 society telegram content
+- web3 society telegram content.
+Activity is more importnat here than anythign else.

 ### Web3 society ambassador incentives:
 - Payment in tokens of availability end of month from one of CW3 validators nodes
 - Make a vault with basket of tokens for validator available.
 Use for sponsoring paid activities by ambassadors + bonuses (future control via dao)
 - Create second DeFi vault (dao control)
 - % for delegators - how?
 Input a memo when delegating?
 Magic txs?
-- bonuses for other activities (future merch or Decentraland activity)
+- bonuses for other activities (future merch or Decentraland activity) (help with giveaways, events, etc)
+- Future DAO token bonuses

 ##### Dynamic reward levels:
 A) Level 1, 0-45: